microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

 ## Orchestrator features
 - Easy to use - Use your existing LU files from LUIS without modification
 - State of the art - Extensive pre-trained transformer-based models for conversational applications
-- Extremely fast inference time: Written in C++ for performance
 - Cross-platform support: Runs on Windows, Linux and Mac OS X, including Cloud platforms
-- Supports a [large number of languages](https://github.com/microsoft/botframework-sdk/blob/main/Orchestrator/docs/NLRModels.md#pretrained20210205microsoftdte0006unicoder_multilingualonnx) out of the box
+- Supports [additional language models](https://github.com/microsoft/botframework-sdk/blob/main/Orchestrator/docs/NLRModels.md#pretrained20210205microsoftdte0006unicoder_multilingualonnx) out of the box
 - Free to use: Language models are deployed alongside your bot and runs in memory.
 No external services required

 ## Getting started